 Less than two hours from Paris, The French Ardennes remains one of the lest-explored, greenest and – in places – wildest areas of France.

-Most of it was designated as a Parc Naturel Régional (PNR) in February, 2012 – recognising it as a rural area of outstanding natural beauty.
+Most of it was designated as a Parc Naturel Régional (PNR) in 2012 – recognising it as a rural area of outstanding natural beauty.

-French holiday makers to the region already know exactly what to expect here: a “great outdoors” where it’s possible to commune with nature, and spend day-after-day in the open air enjoying the sights and sounds of one of the most unspoilt regions of France.
+French holiday makers to the region already know exactly what to expect here: a “great outdoors” where it’s possible to commune with Nature, and spend day-after-day in the open air enjoying the sights and sounds of one of the most unspoilt regions of France.

 Not surprisingly, this is all reflected perfectly in the choice of accommodation, range of activities, and many of the attractions that are available to visitors.
 It’s the kind of place where you can sleep in the trees or in hammocks, go walking with donkeys, and learn to climb rock-faces or trees.
-The full list is on a ‘Great Outdoors of The French Ardennes’ map.

-The latest accommodation available to visitors is the Cabane et Vallee, located within the French regional nature park.
-The two woodland huts which sleep 2-4 people, are in the village of Haulmé village in the remote and wild Semoy Valley to the north of the region.
-Prices start from €120 a night; and there are many outdoor activities nearby – including canoeing, climbing, walking and cycling.
+Suitable accommodation in The French Ardennes for similar countryside pursuits include Cabane et Vallee, located within the regional nature park, where two woodland cabins sleep 2-4 people in the village of Haulmé – in the remote and wild Semoy Valley.
+Prices start from 120 Euros a night; and there are many outdoor activities nearby – including canoeing, climbing, walking and cycling.

-A Wellness Village – Kotas Nordic Spirit– in the tiny village of Ferme de Flamanville is also enjoying its first full season, after opening to the public at the end of last year.
-Each one of the four comfortable and well-appointed Nordic kotas has its own pontoon by the lake for fishing and relaxation, while the wellness area itself includes a spa and a traditional Finnish sauna.
-Open all year, prices start from €95 for 2 people per night, including breakfast.
+Kotas Nordic Spirit– in the tiny village of Ferme de Flamanville – meanwhile, offers four comfortable and well-appointed Nordic kotas with its own pontoon by the lake for fishing and relaxation.
+The wellness area itself includes a spa and a traditional Finnish sauna.
+Open all year, prices start from 110 Euros for 2 people per night, including breakfast.